stewones/flew/apps/rr/playground/README.md

-# Reactive Records Playground
+# Reative Records Playground

 ## use cases

-- fully reactive using rxjs pattern
+- fully reative using rxjs pattern
 - separete of concerns for dumb components and containers
 - dynamic load of components (fields from FormModule)
 - tailwincss as framework